Introduction on While Loop in Javascript

 How Does While Loop Work in Javascript?

 The while loop is very simple to understand.
-We know that loops are used in programming to automate the different repetitive tasks.
-But we need to take some precautions at a point where we are not increasing it.
-To get a more clear idea about this so let’s check the following example.
+We know that loops are used in programming to automate different repetitive tasks.
+But we need to take some precautions to a point where we are not increasing it.
+Let’s check the following example to get a clearer idea about this.

 Example